upptime/upptime.js.org/docs/get-started.md

 ### Deleting sample data

 There is sample data available in the `api`, `graphs`, and `history` directories.
 You can optionally delete this data from your new repository.
 Even if you don't, it wouldn't be visible on your status website or `README.md`, but it's good to remove.
-To delete the directory, perform the following steps ([source](https://github.community/t/how-to-delete-multiples-files-in-github/702/3)):
+To delete the directories, perform the following steps ([source](https://github.community/t/how-to-delete-multiples-files-in-github/702/3)).

 1. Clone your newly created repository (see [Cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository))
 1. Enter the directory (`cd upptime`) in a terminal window